 This nutrient-dense Jersey milk tastes better.
-The reason is there are more solids-nonfat, protein, calcium and lactose in her milk compared to other breeds.
+The reason is there is more protein, calcium and other non-fat solids in her milk compared to other breeds.

 Compared to average milk, Jersey milk increases product yields and manufacturing plant efficiency.
 Cheesemakers make 25% more cheese from Jersey milk and buttermakers increase yields by over 30%-both at a lower cost per pound of product.